 Also, try active recall with your Pomodoro’s.
 This means closing your book or other study materials regularly and reviewing everything you’ve learned to make it sink in.

 Lesson 2: Visualization can help you instantly expand your concentration and memory.

-Scientists have only recently discovered neuroplasticity, or the brian’s ability to change over time.
-That might sound boring, but the exciting truth is that it means you can mold all parts of your brain to do and be whatever you want.
+Scientists have only recently discovered neuroplasticity, or the brain’s ability to change over time.
+That means you can mold all parts of your brain to do and be whatever you want!

 Take your ability to concentrate, for instance.
 How would your life change if you could focus on anything you wanted for as long as you wanted?
 You’d probably work a lot harder and make more money, for one thing.

 Although it might seem like a fantasy, you can achieve this by using visualization techniques.
 Imagine, for instance, that whatever you want to focus on is a glowing ball of light.
 Anytime your attention drifts, bring it back to the ball.